clearlydefined/clearlydefined/docs/curation-guidelines.md

 ### Package components declared license
 To evaluate the declared license info for a package component, use the following steps:

 1. Determine the canonical names and locations for the declared licenses in the ecosystem at hand.
-These names and locations for common ecosystems are listed in **Appendix A** [LINK].
+These names and locations for common ecosystems are listed in **Appendix A**.
 2. Look to see whether there is license information in the relevant canonical locations for that ecosystem.
 3. If there is, evaluate that canonical license information against the current declared license definition in ClearlyDefined.